LakshmiLavanyaKasturi/lkresume/lavanyakasturi.md

 **Software Analyst**

 **Hexagon Inc. (Ex: Intergraph) - Hyderabad, Andhra Pradesh, India. | Aug 2011 - Jul 2012.**
-G/Technology, feature-rich application platform designed to meet the geospatial resource management needs of utilities and communications companies.
+G/Technology, feature-rich application platform designed to meet the geospatial resource management needs of utilities and communications.

 *Responsibilities:*

 * Plan, develop, organize, documented and edited platform design specifications and test scripts
-* Conducted testing throughout the platform development lifecycle (SCL) to provide input on functional requirements, product designs, and potential issues
+* Conducted testing throughout the platform development lifecycle (SCL) to provide input on functional requirements, product designs, and potential issues.
-* Documented platform defects using the bug tracking system and reported defects involving program functionality, output, online screen and content to platform developers
+* Documented platform defects using the bug tracking system and reported defects involving program functionality, output, online screen and content to platform developers.
-* Documented technical documentation on operational procedures for developers using technical terminology, technical diagrams by maintaining continuity in the style of content
+* Documented technical documentation on operational procedures for developers using technical terminology, technical diagrams by maintaining continuity in the style of content.
-* Implemented web component tests using JUnit
+* Implemented web component tests using JUnit.
 * Setup and automated build process
 * Executed and monitored standards for user interfaces, page design and graphics development Written test cases for new features and updated tests based on the changes